 - Similarly, the servicing figure used on deposits may need to be increased if you are originating or expect to bring on additional loans of this type, to reflect the higher FDIC assessment.

-- Finally, the Target ROE should be set appropriate to the level of the HRC&I loans combined with the other higher risk assets (non-traditional mortgages, construction and land development and high risk consumer loans).
-If the ratio of all these assets to tier 1 capital is approaching or above 135% a much higher target ROE may be called for.
+- Finally, the Target Return should be set appropriate to the level of the HRC&I loans combined with the other higher risk assets (non-traditional mortgages, construction and land development and high risk consumer loans).
+If the ratio of all these assets to tier 1 capital is approaching or above 135% a much higher Target Return may be called for.
 This would typically result in higher interest rate, fees, and perhaps a different structure to meet the target.

 If you have administrative privileges, you can create a new HRC&I product or edit an existing one in the Administration section.
 For more information on setting up products, visit Setting Up Commercial Loan Products.